hovren/crisp/README.md

 * OpenCV
 * matplotlib

+The easiest way is to install from PyPI:

+    $ pip install crisp

-To build, you also need the Cython package.
+If you want to build the package from source, you also need the *Cython* package.
 To build and install the `crisp` module just run the following commands:

     $ python setup.py build